Tewin

 In 2009 the village published a book about the history of Tewin, its environs, buildings and the people who have lived here.
 The research started in 1995 with the gathering of material relating to World War II, for an exhibition to commemorate the fiftieth anniversary of D-Day.
 Three years later the same people began research on the history of the village for a Millennium exhibition, out of which has come the book.

 St. Peter's Church is the oldest building in the village and was probably first built around 604 AD on the site of the ancient Temple of Tew.
-This church was possibly destroyed at the time of the Norman Conquest.
-In 1086 it was rebuilt and the present building has gradually developed over the centuries, the last major restoration was by Earl Cowper of Panshanger in 1903.
+This church was probably a wooden building at the time of the Norman Conquest in a poor state of repair.
+In 1086 it was rebuilt and the present building has gradually developed over the centuries, with the South Aisle being added in the late medieval period, and the Tower in the 17th century.
+A major restoration was funded by Earl Cowper of Panshanger in 1903.
+The church is kept in very good repair and the churchyard acts as a park for the village with many using the footpaths that cross this peaceful area.

 Other old buildings in the village include two 17th century cottages on Lower Green and two 19th century houses on Upper Green Road, The Plume of Feathers public house, built about 1500 or earlier, Queen Hoo Hall built in 1584, and Marden Hill house, about 1760.
 The Rose and Crown public house, mentioned in The Carrington Diaries (John Carrington, who is buried in Tewin churchyard with his wife - wrote a diary of life in this area from 1797 - 1810), and the Old School House on Lower Green, were both built about 1650 and are of similar design.
 See the walk round Tewin for pictures of many of these buildings.